Bio-Dome: Plot

 Best friends Bud "Squirrel" Macintosh and Doyle "Stubs" Johnson live together in Arizona, but their environmentalist girlfriends, Jen and Monique, dump them due to their immaturity.
-Driving back home, they pass by the Bio-Dome, where scientist Dr. Noah Faulkner is about to seal his team in for a year without outside contact.
-Mistaking the Bio-Dome for a mall, Bud and Doyle go inside to use the bathroom, only to be sealed in along with the scientists.
+Driving home, they pass by the Bio-Dome, where scientist Dr. Noah Faulkner is about to seal his team in for a year without outside contact.
+Mistaking the Bio-Dome for a mall, Bud and Doyle go inside to use the bathroom, only to be sealed in with the scientists.
 Dr. Leaky, the project's investor, discovers them and demands their removal, but Dr. Faulkner refuses, claiming it would destroy the purpose of the experiment, so Bud and Doyle remain.
-Although things initially go smoothly, this proves to be a mistake, as Bud and Doyle continue their antics, harming themselves and destroying many of the scientists' projects.
+They continue their antics, harming themselves and destroying many of the scientists' projects.
 The scientists plead to Dr. Faulkner, but he only relents after the two find a secret stash of junk food and experiment with laughing gas.
-The two are then banished to the desert environment section and, after three days of isolation, they discover a key in the lock of one of the windows, which opens a back door, and they escape the Bio-Dome.
+The two are then banished to the desert environment section and, after three days of isolation, discover a key in the lock of one of the windows, which opens a back door, and they escape the Bio-Dome.

-As Bud and Doyle are receiving a pizza delivery at the dome, they learn Jen and Monique are attending an environmental party with other men, so they decide to outdo the party and hold one inside the Bio-Dome to win them back.
+As Bud and Doyle are receiving a pizza delivery at the dome, they learn that Jen and Monique are attending an environmental party with other men, so they decide to outdo the party and hold one inside the Bio-Dome to win them back.
 The party backfires, throwing the experiment into chaos, and Jen and Monique disavow the boys.
-The scientists prepare to exit out of the desert through the door, but, realizing their idiotic actions, Bud and Doyle intervene and demand they all stay and restore the dome to full health, arguing that the real world itself is currently not a pristine environment, with Doyle swallowing the key as a last resort.
-The group subdues the situation and begins to fix the dome together, while the boys and the scientists bond with each other as a team, and Bud and Doyle's efforts in restoring the dome soon draw a large group of fans and supporters, including Monique and Jen.
+The scientists prepare to exit out of the desert through the door, but, realizing their idiotic actions, Bud and Doyle intervene and demand that they all stay and restore the dome to full health, with Doyle swallowing the key as a last resort.
+The group subdues the situation and begins to fix the dome together, while the boys and the scientists bond as a team, and Bud and Doyle's efforts in restoring the dome soon draw a large group of fans and supporters, including Monique and Jen.
 Meanwhile, Dr. Faulkner, who had disappeared the night of the party, has gone insane and is starting plans to blow up the dome with IEDs inside of coconuts.